centreon/centreon-documentation/versioned_docs/version-23.04/installation/introduction.md

 ## Unattended script

-To quickly test Centreon and install a central server on CentOS 7 or on AlmaLinux 8 / Oracle Linux 8 / RHEL 8, you can use a script.
+To quickly test Centreon and install a central server on AlmaLinux/Oracle Linux/RHEL 8 or 9, you can use a script.

 1. Update your system: